briankoser/sfc-listeners-guide/episodes/0144-aliens-and-strangers-part-2-the-prometheus-paradox.md

 notable_moments:
 prophecy:
-  - {"host": "Ben", "prediction": "There will not be a sequel to <i class='work-title'>Prometheus</i>", "veracity": true, "comments": ""}
+  - {"host": "Ben", "prediction": "There will not be a sequel to <i class='work-title'>Prometheus</i>", "veracity": false, "comments": ""}
-  - {"host": "Matt", "prediction": "There will be a sequel to <i class='work-title'>Prometheus</i>", "veracity": false, "comments": ""}
+  - {"host": "Matt", "prediction": "There will be a sequel to <i class='work-title'>Prometheus</i>", "veracity": true, "comments": "<i class='work-title'>Alien: Covenant</i> in 2017"}
 future_episodes:
   - Aliens created humanity
 take_that: